 On cessation, the Fund will instruct the Fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus.
-Where there is a deficit, payment of this amount in full would normally be sought from the Admission Body; where there is a surplus it should be noted that current legislation does not permit a refund payment to the Admission Body.
+Where there is a deficit, payment of this amount in full would normally be sought from the Admission Body; where there is a surplus following the Local Government Pension Scheme (Scotland) Regulations 2018 which came into effect on 1 May 2018, this will normally result in an exit credit payment to the Admission Body.
+If a risk-sharing agreement has been put in place (please see note (j) above) no cessation debt or exit credit may be payable, depending on the terms of the agreement.